-The product heating data can be determined by conducting heat penetration test.
-The heat penetration tests monitor the rate of change in temperature of the food inside the container as it is being heated in a specific retort system.
-Temperature sensor or thermocouple located in the product at the slowest heating region (cold spot) of the container.
+The product heating data can be determined by conducting a heat penetration test.
+The heat penetration test monitors the rate of change in temperature of the food inside the container as it is being heated in a specific retort system.
+A temperature sensor or thermocouple is located in the product at the slowest heating region (cold spot) of the container.
 The slowest heating region or container cold spot depends on the product type, container size and type, the thermal processing method or system, and the heat transfer mechanism.

 These heat penetration tests are used to simulate the worst-case scenario likely to occur when producing the product.

-There are several potential critical factors possible that effect the heat penetration test such as raw or cooked meat, moisture content, clumping of the product, particle size and style, solid to liquid ratio, fill weight, etc. To determine the cold spot the processing authority would also have to know the heat transfer mechanisms.
+There are several potential critical factors that affect the heat penetration test such as raw or cooked meat, moisture content, clumping of the product, particle size and style, solid to liquid ratio, fill weight, etc. To determine the cold spot, the processing authority would also have to know the heat transfer mechanisms.
 These mechanisms include convection, conduction, convection and conduction, and induced convection.
-Conduction heating is defined as particle to particle heat transfer with no particle movement.
-Convection heating is the mechanical agitation which creates product movement to enhance convection heating of the product.
+Conduction heating is defined as particle-to-particle heat transfer with no particle movement.
+Convection heating is defined as particle-to-particle heat transfer with particle movement.
+Induced convection heating involves mechanical agitation, which creates product movement to enhance convection heating of the product.
 A thermocouple is used to monitor the temperature inside of the container during processing.

 The thermocouple must be in the slowest heating region or cold spot of the container.
-Mounting must place an maintain thermocouple at the desired location.
+Mounting must place and maintain the thermocouple at the desired location.
 The thermocouple may need to impale the product in order to determine the cold spot.

-After determining the thermal resistance data for the target organism and the heat penetration data for the product, the process authority can then use a scientific method to calculate the process schedule for the product.
-The purpose of a process schedule calculation is to demonstrate that the thermal process can deliver the required lethality.
-It also determines how changes in the product formula preparation parameters or filling affects the lethal treatment.
-There are two scientific methods for determining process schedules that will achieve the sterilization value (F0) for a given product the general or graphical method and the formula method.
-Using the general method, lethality is calculated directly from the heat penetration time and temperature data using a Z value of 18°F and the reference temperature of 250 °F. The most common formula method is the ball formula method.
-The Ball formula method was developed by C. Olin ball in 1923.
-After the process schedule has been developed, confirmation can be determined by a inoculated test pack.
+After determining the thermal resistance data for the target organism and the heat penetration data for the product, the processing authorities can then use a scientific method to calculate the process schedule for the product.
+The purpose of a process schedule calculation is to demonstrate that the thermal process can deliver the required lethality consistently.
+It also determines how changes in the product formula preparation parameters or filling affects the lethality treatment.
+There are two scientific methods for determining process schedules that will achieve the sterilization value ( $F_0$ ) for a given product: the general (or graphical) method and the formula method.
+Using the general method, lethality is calculated directly from the heat penetration time and temperature data using a Z value of 18°F and the reference temperature of 250°F. The most common formula method is the Ball formula method.
+The Ball formula method was developed by C. Olin Ball in 1923.
+After the process schedule has been developed, confirmation can be determined by an inoculated test pack.

-Heat distribution (HD) and temperature distribution (TD), test determine temperatures around containers in retort systems.
-Processing authority and equipment manufacturers use HD/TD test to develop retort operating schedules such as the venting schedule and retort come up time.
+Heat distribution (HD) and temperature distribution (TD) tests determine temperatures around containers in retort systems.
+Processing authorities and equipment manufacturers use HD/TD tests to develop retort operating schedules such as the venting schedule and retort come up time.
 Process timing must not start until the retort temperature in the process schedule is achieved and required retort operating procedures are completed.